kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

    placement and failure semantics are tested.
 11. The selected scheduler provider supports every requested field and active level.
-12. Shared ResourceClaims have matching references in every member pod template that consumes them.
+12. Every ResourceClaim entry has a valid name and selects exactly one of `resourceClaimName` or `resourceClaimTemplateName`.
+Shared claims have matching references in every member pod template that consumes them.
 13. All pod templates represented by an LWS-managed Workload must use one Workload-wide effective `priorityClassName`, irrespective of the selected scheduling level.
 LWS copies this common value into every PodGroupTemplate